 Sometimes your toddler might stress you out when they decide they don’t want to eat!
 I know for me, I worry that they are getting the nutrition they need, and eating a well-balanced meal.
 Picky eating normally peaks around toddler age up to preschool.
 It is a phase that most children eventually grow out of.

 If you didn’t know most kids have to try a food anywhere from 10-15 times before they truly can say they don’t like something.
 They might eat it twice fine, and then the third time they are not a fan.
 Just keep trying because it can take a little time for them to truly learn if they like a food!
+You might be thinking to yourself “Is tea good for toddlers?”, I’ve learned that everything in moderation is good to get them trying new foods and make them less picky.

 Below are some solutions to how to deal with a picky eating toddler!
 It is hard as a parent to know how to work with them to learn to eat foods, and not lose it in the process!